MarinsPlayLab/Orbis-Mayhem-Legal/Privacy-Policy.md

 - Detect and act on cheating, hacking, or other conduct that harms the gameplay experience.
 - Maintain a respectful, safe environment in line with our rules and Terms of Use.

 We may review or store copies of chat logs and moderation actions for a limited time when necessary for security, moderation, or evidence in case of disputes.
+Additional details on how we moderate user-generated content are provided in the Terms of Service (Section 9) and the fan-content section (Section 10).

+### 4.8 Age Confirmation and Guardian Contact Data

+When you first open the Game or create an account, we ask you to confirm your age using an in-game selector.
+The minimum selectable age is 13.
+We store the confirmed age range (for example, “under 13”, “13–15”, “16+”) or a timestamped declaration so that we can:

+- Ensure we do not knowingly allow players under 13 to access the Game;
+- Determine whether we must request parental/guardian consent for players aged 13 to 15;
+- Demonstrate compliance with applicable laws if questions arise.

+If a parent or guardian contacts us at **OrbisMayhem@protonmail.com** with the player’s account ID (visible in the in-game settings), we may collect the guardian’s name and contact details solely to verify consent decisions, respond to requests (including deletion of an underage account), and keep an audit record of the correspondence.

+Providing false age information or failing to secure guardian consent when required may lead to suspension or deletion of the account in line with the Terms of Service.

 ---